 Next, for the filling, you can either use your favorite box cake mix or make it from scratch.
-However, I used a white almond sour cream cake which works well for cake pop (Check out the full recipe here).
+However, I used a white almond sour cream cake which works well for a cake pop.
 Additionally, the recipe I used yields 7 cups of batter.

 Once your cake is baked, allow it to cool completely.
 Then, score it into four equal parts with a knife.

 A box mix yields 12 cake pops from each quarter cake or 48 pops from the full cake.
 However, my batter is a little higher yield, so each quarter yields about 15 pops or 60 pops for the entire cake.